 Background

 In the first federal case (U.S. V. Nagarwala), added under the FGM/Claw, a Michigan federal district courtroom choose to overturn the regulation because Congress lacked the authority to legislate on this area.
 The decision rejected the idea that both the Commerce Clause or global treaties had been enough to provide Congress jurisdiction.
-Last Friday, the U.S. Department of Justice introduced that it might not defend the regulation.
+Last Friday, the U.S. Department of Justice announced that it might not defend the regulation.